michaelencode/glassbrowser/README.md

-# glassbrowser
+# Browser History Tracker and Screenshot Tool for Accountability
-fetch browser history and take screenshot for partner for review your online behavior A friend of mine requested that I build a program to help him resist the temptation of viewing NSFW content.
-He wants a tool that can track his browser activity and send a report of his browsing habits to a trusted friend via email.
-This way, he can have accountability and support in his efforts to avoid viewing inappropriate material.
+- I built a program for a friend who requested a tool to help resist the temptation of viewing NSFW content online.
+The program tracks browser activity and sends a report of browsing habits to a trusted friend via email.
+This way, my friend can have accountability and support in his efforts to avoid viewing inappropriate material.

-The program will take screenshot by schedule.
-Meanwhile, the browser history will be analyzed.
-All the suspected NSFW content will be sent to designed email receipts.
+- The program takes screenshots on a scheduled basis and analyzes browser history.
+All suspected NSFW content is sent to a designated email recipient for accountability purposes.
+To protect privacy, the screenshots are compressed and blurred.
+Most of the data computing is processed locally.
+In the future, unidentified URLs will be uploaded for natural language processing after stripping parameters.
+After sending the email report, all content is deleted to further protect privacy.

-Privacy Policy: To protect your privacy, The screenshots will be compressed and blurred.
-Most of the data computing will be processed on local machine. in the future, the unidentified URLs will be uploaded to continue natural language processing after stripping the parameters.
-After sending email, all content will be delete.
+- I hope this program can help others who want accountability and support in avoiding NSFW content online.
+Privacy is a top priority, and all measures have been taken to ensure protection of personal data.